nooneAhmed/PSCP_Final/README_functions.md

 Runs a Spearman Correlation test on two variables in a dataframe, and returns the results

 **Parameters**

--df (pd.DataFrame): dataframe containing the data being tested
+- df (pd.DataFrame): dataframe containing the data being tested

-- columnX (str): name of the column containing the first variable being tested -columnY (str): name of the column containing the second variable being tested
+- columnX (str): name of the column containing the first variable being tested
+- columnY (str): name of the column containing the second variable being tested

 **Returns**
 Tuple containing the Spearman coefficient and the p-value